Giuliano da Sangallo: Reggia in Naples

 In 1488, after the initial plans were set for the villa in Poggia a Caiano, Lorenzo de' Medici commissioned Giuliano to build a castle for Ferrante of Aragon, the King of Naples.
 The building of the castle was part of a larger political plan that the leaders of the different city-states of Renaissance Italy engaged in.
 When city-states were not warring with each other, they would send gifts as well as painters, sculptors, and architects to each other as diplomatic displays of good faith.
 Additionally, by sending Giuliano to Naples, the Medici family was attempting to export Florentine culture and architecture across the Italian Peninsula.
 Giuliano sought to build the castle near the open land by Castel Nuovo.
 Unfortunately, the castle was never built, but his sketches of the plan still remain.
 The palace design featured elements similar to that of Giuliano's first major commission, the Medici Villa.
 Similar elements between the Medici Villa and the castle in Naples include the raised platform on which the structures were built, two stairways leading to the main entrance, and a portico between the two stairways.
 Furthermore, both structures were built on a rectangular, symmetrical axis.
 After Giuliano completed his service for the king, he was sent back to Florence with gifts including money, paintings, and sculptures.
 Giuliano gave many of these gifts to Lorenzo de' Medici as a showing of appreciation for being his patron.

 While Sangallo was designing the palace for the King of Naples, the King's son, the Duke of Calabria, wrote to Lorenzo de' Medici asking for a palace design as well.
 In response to this letter, Lorenzo sent another Giuliano, Giuliano da Maiano, to design his palace.
-Giorgio Vasari, the Renaissance author who wrote biographies of many Renaissance artists in Lives of the Most Excellent Painters, Sculptors, and Architects, falsely attributes the Duke of Calabria's palace to Giuliano da Sangallo.
+Giorgio Vasari, the Renaissance author who wrote biographies of most Renaissance artists in Lives of the Most Excellent Painters, Sculptors, and Architects, falsely attributes the Duke of Calabria's palace to Giuliano da Sangallo.
 Also according to Vasari, after working in Naples, the Bishop of Ostia, later known as Pope Julius II, hired Giuliano to re-fortify his castle in Ostia.
 It is true that Sangallo worked on this project, but he did it along with another architect, Baccio Pontelli.
 Additionally, according to inscriptions in the castle, the renovation was completed in 1484, before Giuliano started working for the King of Naples.